Trusts That Cross State Lines

 A trust not created by will is validly created if its creation complies with the law of the jurisdiction in which the trust instrument was executed or the law of the jurisdiction in which, at the time of creation, either: 1.
 The settlor was domiciled, had a place of abode or was a national.
 2. A trustee was domiciled or had a place of business.
 3. Any trust property was located.

-A.R.S. § 14-10403Arizona does not require a trust to have been created under Arizona law to be enforceable here.
-If the trust was properly executed under the law of any connected jurisdiction, it carries over.
+A.R.S. § 14-10403The law does not require a trust to have been created here to be enforceable.
+If the trust was properly executed under the law of any connected state, it carries over.
 That connection can be where the document was signed, where the settlor lived, where a trustee was based, or where trust property was held.